No Yeast Spelt Soda Bread with Chia Seeds (ready in less than one hour)

 1. You can use any kind of flour in place of spelt (without any need to amend the specified amount).
 You can also choose to use all white flour, or to change the ratio of white/wholemeal flour however you like.

-1 thought on “No Yeast Spelt Soda Bread with Chia Seeds (ready to eat in less than an hour)”
+1 thought on “No Yeast Spelt Soda Bread with Chia Seeds (ready in less than one hour)”